 14. I could never jump out of a helicopter or a plane (The Hungry One has been skydiving and used to jump out of helicopters when he was as a Bondi life saver).
 But I have eaten fermented shark meat in Iceland.
 I never need to do that again.

-15. I’m lucky enough to live a five minute walk from one of the best food markets in the world (Borough markets in London).
+15. I’m lucky enough to have lived a five minute walk from one of the best food markets in the world (Borough markets in London) and to have spent a good spell of time developing recipes for them.
+There is no greater joy.

 16. My absolute favourite song is Nina Simone’s ‘Ooh Ooh child’.
 My mum says she had the LP on repeat when she was feeding me as a baby.

-18. One of my happiest days was when I made this rhubarb, plum and apple cake.
-And got to publicly spill the beans that my first cook book is going to be published in early 2013.
+18. One of my happiest days was when I made this rhubarb, plum and yoghurt cake.
+And got to publicly spill the beans that my first cook book was going to be published in 2013.